wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 **Highlight:**

 1. It is a very nice paper with a great explanation of strand persistency as well as detailed depiction and description of the hardware structures and operations.
-In general this paper is of high value on how actual architects view the persistence ordering problem and how real hardware shall be implemented.
+In general this paper is of high value on how actual architects (from Xilinx and ARM!) view the persistence ordering problem and how real hardware shall be implemented.

 2. To increase parallelism and reduce stalls of store buffer because of sfence, the paper proposes strand persistency